electricimp/impTest/README.md

 ### Project Configuration Generation

-Configuration file can be generated with command:
+Test Project Configuration file can be created or updated by the command:

 `imptest init [-c <configuration_file>] [-d] [-f]`

 where:

 * `-d` &mdash; print debug output
-* `-c` &mdash; this option is used to provide path to configuration file. `.imptest` file in current directory will be used if `-c` is not defined.
+* `-c` &mdash; this option is used to provide a path to the configuration file.
 Relative or absolute path may be used.
 Generation will fail if any intermediate directory in the path does not exist.
+If `-c` option is missed then `.imptest` file in the current directory is assumed.
-* `-f` &mdash; to update (overwrite) an existing configuration
+* `-f` &mdash; to update (overwrite) an existing configuration.
+If the specified configuration file already exists, this option should be explicitly specified to update the file.

-You will be asked for [configuration properties](#test-project-configuration) during the generation.
+During the command execution you will be asked for [configuration settings](#test-project-configuration):
-If the file exists then the values from it will be offered by default
+- if a new Test Project Configuration is being created, the default values of the settings are offered;
+- if the existing Test Project Configuration is being updated, the settings from the existing configuration file are offered as defaults.

 ### Sample Test Generation

+**???** - what is it for?
+Repeat explanation from the settings?
+Why "sample"?

 The command `imptest init` can generate sample [**test cases**](#writing-tests).
 `tests/agent.test.nut` file will be generated if __agentFile__ is defined.